13 Best Fall Vacations in the US: From Foliage to Festivals

 Distance: 8 miles (round trip)

 Another favorite Hike in the Smokey Mountains is the Charlies Bunion Trail, which is a section of the Appalachian Trail.
-It showcases the rugged beauty and breathtaking views that this iconic park is known for.
-As hikers ascend, the trail reaches a dramatic rocky outcrop called Charlies Bunion, which offers stunning panoramic views.
+It shows off the park’s rugged beauty and amazing views.
+As you hike up, you’ll reach a rocky spot called Charlies Bunion, where you’ll get stunning panoramic views.

 The Smokey Mountains National Park is a designated Dark Sky Park, making it an excellent location for stargazing and astrophotography.